In this unit sample as you learn sign language online, you will learn about the five sign parameters.

 The movement of a sign is the action that is used to create the sign.
 The movement can be in a circle, up and down, forward or backward, etc. If you change the movement of a sign, you can change the meaning of a sign.

 For example, for the sign “chair,” you move your dominant hand up and down twice and for the sign “sit,” you move your dominant down once.
 A simple change of movement changes the meaning of that sign.

 You have a dominant and non-dominant hand.
 If you are right-handed, your right hand is your dominant hand.
 If you are left-handed, your left hand is your dominant hand.
 If you are ambidextrous, choose one hand to use as your dominant hand, and stick with it.

 There are three types of signs when it comes to what hand you will use:

 - One-handed signs: Use only your dominant hand. (i.e. MAN)

-In the video below, I will demonstrate each type of sign.
-Notice which hands I use for each sign.
+In the video below, each type of sign will be demonstrated.
+Notice which hands the signer uses for each sign.

 Your non-dominant hand will never move unless your dominant hand is moving the same way.
-This may be difficult to control as you learn sign language online, but it is very important for when you move into more complex signing.
+This may be difficult to control, but it is very important for when you move into more complex signing.
 You don’t want to get confused!